‘Vanderpump Rules’ Fans Boycott Tom Sandoval’s Restaurants Amid Cheating Scandal

 Cheating is not an automatic gateway to the sort of abusive behaviors displayed by convicted sex criminals like Weinstein.
 But Steinberg and the Reddit user’s remarks lead to a relevant question about the level of severity with which fans are treating this scandal and the language used to discuss the matter.

-The patrons I talked to’s answers to these questions varied.
+The patrons I talked to gave various answers to these questions.
 But they all reiterated that it’s impossible to separate Sandoval’s charming, “nice guy” persona from the experience of dining in one of his restaurants.
 Overall, it seems that Sandoval’s primary offense is pulling a bait-and-switch, forever tainting customers’ once-joyful experiences with his businesses.

 It’s unclear whether or not the ongoing controversy will materially affect Sandoval’s restaurants in a substantial way.
 As much as customers seemed repelled by Sandoval’s actions, it could also lure a lot of fans who simply want to gawk at the chaos—if and when he is willing to show his face at his restaurants again.